Shanina Shaik Goes Braless In Unbuttoned Shirt & Exposes Her Chest In A New Instagram Post

 Model Shanina Shaik has lots to be excited about, as she’s featured on the May/June issue of MaximMagazine as the cover girl.
 She shared the news with her Instagram fans, with plenty of fellow models stopping by to congratulate her.
-This included Nina Agdal, Hannah Ferguson and Hailey Clauson.
+This included Nina Agdal, Hannah Ferguson, and Hailey Clauson.

 The photo shows her going practically topless, as her chest was exposed thanks to her shirt being completely unbuttoned and pushed back to the sides.
-The shirt was a periwinkle color, and made of a shimmery fabric.
-Shanina looked right at the camera, as she pouted slightly with her lips and let her long, curly hair flow.
+The shirt was a periwinkle color and made of a shimmery fabric.
+Shanina looked right at the camera as she pouted slightly with her lips and let her long, curly hair flow.

 In addition, Shaik shared another photo of herself posing in a yellow dress with leaf-like pattering throughout.
-The model lay on a white ledge, and popped her left leg and she placed her right arm under her head.
-The dress was long, and flowed over the sides of the low wall.
-She wore her hair pulled back, and accessorized with a red bracelet.
+The model lay on a white ledge and popped her left leg and she placed her right arm under her head.
+The dress was long and flowed over the sides of the low wall.
+She wore her hair pulled back and accessorized with a red bracelet.

 Her Stories also revealed that she was enjoying being home, and she took a cute selfie video with her cat.
 Shanina also revealed that she met her nephew, who looks like a newborn.